realhuman101/WisdomLogin/README.md

 ## Installation

-There are two methods of installation, either through [Git](https://github.com/realhuman101/WisdomLogin#download-with-git) or by downloading the compressed file from [Google Drive](https://github.com/realhuman101/WisdomLogin#direct-download).
 The recommended method for installation would be to simply follow the instructions at [WisdomLogin Instructions - Chrome Direct Installation](https://github.com/realhuman101/projectDocs/tree/master/LionelLogin/installation/chrome/direct#lionellogin---chrome-direct-installation-instructions).

 ### Download with Git